My life contained everything I’d ever wished for—a loving husband, two beautiful children, a healthy mind and body, and a safe and comfortable home.

 Mommy’s stressed because of something I did.

 My older daughter’s lip picking became the new routine when we got in the car to go anywhere.
 And much to my dismay, the habit slowly moved to other areas of her life.
-I attributed it to school worries, being shy, her daddy’s work travels, and sibling jealousy.
+I attributed it to school worries, being shy, my husband's work travels, and sibling jealousy.
 I read everything I could about this harmful behavior while hoping it was just a phase that would soon pass.
 But the lip picking didn’t stop.
 At times, the tender skin on her upper lip would even bleed.

 Around the time I felt we should seek medical attention for this problem, a light was shed on the issue—a light that was more like a beacon of truth from which I could not hide.